epsilon537/picolibc/README.md

 ## Supported Architectures

-Picolibc inherited code for a *lot* of architectures from Newlib, but at this point only has code to build for the following targets:
+Picolibc has integrated testing support for many architectures which is used to validate the code for all patch integration:

  * ARC (32- and 64- bit)
  * ARM (32- and 64- bit)
  * i386 (Native and Linux hosted, for testing)
- * Microblaze (32-bit, big and little endian)
  * Motorola 68000 (m68k)
  * MIPS
  * MSP430
  * Nios II
+ * Power9
+ * RISC-V (both 32- and 64- bit)
+ * SparcV8 (32 bit)
+ * x86_64 (Native and Linux hosted, for testing)

+There is also build infrastructure and continuous build validation, but no integrated testing available for additional architectures:

+ * Microblaze (32-bit, big and little endian)
  * PowerPC (big and little endian)
- * RISC-V (both 32- and 64- bit)
  * Sparc64
- * x86_64 (Native and Linux hosted, for testing)
  * Xtensa (ESP8266, ESP32)

 Supporting architectures that already have Newlib code requires: